lsbFlying/resy/README-EN.md

 🌟`v4.0.3`：<br/>
 1、Fixed the logic of comparing props in view's deepEqual, avoiding the problem of additional update and rendering due to different reference addresses of props;<br/>
-2、At the same time, it improves and optimizes the execution performance of the data subscription listener subscriber code.
+2、Improved and optimized the execution performance of the data subscription listener "subscriber function" code.

 🌟`v4.0.2`：<br/>
 1. Fixed the processing bug that the logic data of getDerivedStateFromProps of view is empty;<br/>